 And after 8.2 ohms comes 10 ohms, but that is a tenfold back 1ohm.

-Calculate series resistor color code E12 series.
+Calculate the series resistor LED -color code E12 series.

 LED resistor calculator – Color Bands?
 On the E12 series of resistors you see 3 colored stripes close together.
 And then a little further a fourth line.
 You have to hold the resistor in front of you so that the 3 stripes are together to your left.
 And then you can read the value.